Growing an online business is getting more and more challenging. How can you maximize your chances of getting customers?

 10. Collect a lead when someone reads an article

 If you have your own business blog, you can boost your lead generation by engaging visitors who read your articles.
-It simple: someone reads the article, then a chatbot engages them, asking if they’re interested in a particular product or service, and collects their contact information.
+It is simple: someone reads the article, then a chatbot engages them, asking if they’re interested in a particular product or service, and collects their contact information.
 You can even send that visitor a discount – you’ll boost your chances to convert and you’ll get a lead at the same time.

 11. Engage users on Facebook

 Live chat and chatbot platforms provide you with the opportunity to integrate with Messenger and, in the process, with your Facebook Page.

 With this integration, you can basically do all the things mentioned in previous points, but with Facebook and Messenger (and the great possibilities they offer) joining the game.

 For example, a chatbot can engage your Facebook Page visitor, ask them if they’re interested in your offer, and ask for their e-mail address to follow up with them later.